 In Dr. Alvarez's opinion, this is the best option for getting your teeth and smile the whitest and healthiest looking, with least side effects and fastest treatment results.

-LED Blue Light in office Power Bleaching is what is typically seen in most dental offices, and is what is commonly seen in the media.
-This is many times classed Laser Tooth Whitening or Laser Bleaching, but that is in correct, as it is not.
-In this method, a patient will be treated in the dental office with a bleaching session lasting about 60-90 minutes.
+LED Blue Light in office teeth bleaching is what is typically seen in most dental offices, and is what is commonly seen in the media.
+This is many times classed Laser Tooth Whitening or Laser Dental Bleaching , but that is in correct, as it is not.
+In this method, a patient will be treated in the dental office with a teeth whitening session lasting about 60-90 minutes.
 Different retractors and lip/cheek/gum protectors are used, while a very strong bleaching gel is applied to the teeth.
 A high powered blue LED light is then applied to the teeth, which acts as a catalyst to drive the bleaching reaction and tooth whitening.
 Very good results can be seen with this type of whitening.

 Custom fit dental bleaching trays involves taking impressions, fabricating models, and then making customized bleaching trays.
-Bleaching gels of different strengths can then be used to whiten teeth.
+Teeth bleaching gels of different strengths can then be used to accomplish teeth whitening.
 The gels, which come in syringes, are given to the patient to use in the trays.
 Some gels may only stay in the tray for half an hour at a time, while others may be worn overnight.